postpilot-org/data-science-candidate-takehome/README.md

 | `total_30d_post_campaign_spend` *(target)* | `float`   | Spend in 30 days post-campaign (response variable)                             |

 ## Evaluation
-We will evaluate your work sample by using your prediction script to make predictions against a test set that is hidden from you.
+We will evaluate your work sample by using your prediction script to predict the incremenetal return on ad spend for a future campaign.
+You will then use your model to predict iROAS for a test set of consumers targeted in future campaigns.

 Your code should be environment agnostic; it should be possible to run it on any machine with a recent version of Python installed.
 Please be sure to give careful instructions explaining how to run your code to make these predictions.

 You will be evaluated via the following criteria:
 - Readability and cleanliness of your code
 - Ease of running your code to make new predictions
 - Quality of analysis
-- Improvement over provided model